Word Choice and Power

 As the events unfolded at the Capitol building January 6, 2021, the words I heard repeatedly on the news were protesters and protest.
 What did you hear?
 What words were coming to mind for you as you watched the scene unfold?

-By the next morning, the language had changed: riot, rioters, violent mob, white supremacist domestic terrorists, insurgents, insurrection, siege, and sedition.
+By the next morning, the language reporters used had changed: riot, rioters, violent mob, white supremacist domestic terrorists, insurgents, insurrection, siege, and sedition.

 I was grateful I knew how to be a critical, close reader of word choice, so I could step back from the experience and reflect.
 I could recognize that word choice has more to do with each speaker and each writer than anything else, and that as a reader and a listener, my role is to interact with that text and make meaning.
 This includes recognizing author bias (which I hope you are also doing as you read my words).
 It also includes reflecting on how my lens, as a middle-aged white woman in California, impacts what I perceive.